-- Performed over 50 road repairs and in-house asphalt repairs, using approx. 231 tons of asphalt - Performed major base repairs and in-house asphalt repairs on Ticonderoga Blvd. using approx. 150 tons of asphalt - Installed ADA ramps along the Park Road walking trail, added crosswalks, delineators and more pedestrian crossing signs on Park Road to make it safer for the residents - Repaired or rebuilt 32 inlets (as of September 2022) - Replaced one 30' x 12" stormwater pipe on West Township Line Road - Repaired sinkholes on Dorothy Lane and Christine Drive. - Repaired and resurfaced 1.44 miles of roadway - Responded to 650 PA One call tickets (as of September 2022) - Cleaned out pipe crossings throughout the township - Used the Sweeper truck to vac out clogged inlets and stormwater pipes throughout the township - Continuously performed roadside mowing throughout the Township - 16.9 miles - Mowed and maintained all Township owned facilities: - Parks; Municipal Authority pump stations, sewer plants, spray and drip fields, manholes and spray heads; Public Works garage; Township Building; covered bridge; and Upland Farms throughout the year, a total of 154.5 acres - Called out eleven times for snow and ice removal - Called out over a dozen times for other storm related issues e.g. flooding and trees blocking the roadway - Paved the driveway of the Dorian Court Sewer Plant - Cut down several dead trees on township owned properties and coordinated the removal of over 38 dead trees and installation of new trees on the Milford Road property - Assisted the UUT Police Department with traffic control on multiple occasions - Cleaned out approximately 2,000 inlets throughout the year - Performed street sweeping on approximately 238 lane miles - This includes street sweeping during the winter months to collect excess cinders to recycle and reuse during future storm events - At the completion of the winter season, street sweeping was performed to collect salt, cinders and debris - Street sweeping was also performed at various times throughout the year to clean out storm drains and to collect leaves and other miscellaneous debris - Approximately 153 tons of street sweepings were collected and taken to the landfill between April and May 2022 - Managed trash and recycling totter program - Delivered trash and recycling toters to approximately 102 newly constructed homes (as of September 2022) - Repaired or replaced approximately 95 trash and recycling toters that were damaged (as of September 2022) - Swapped out approximately fifteen 64-gallon Recycling toters with larger 96-gallon and delivered eight additional recycling toters to increase recycling in the Township (as of September 2022) - Worked with the Township Secretary to prepare bid contracts for road milling and resurfacing, line painting, various road materials and snow removal
+- Performed over 50 road repairs and in-house asphalt repairs, using approx. 382 tons of asphalt - Paved the upper parking lot at Fellowship Field using approx. 552 tons of asphalt - Repaired or rebuilt 39 inlets (as of September 2023) - Repaired and resurfaced 1.44 miles of roadway - Responded to 740 PA One call tickets (as of September 2023) - Replaced a 20' stormwater pipe at 4 Matisse Drive - Replaced a 29' pipe crossing on Auburn Drive - Cleaned out pipe crossings throughout the township - Used the Sweeper truck to vac out clogged inlets and stormwater pipes throughout the township - Continuously performed roadside mowing throughout the Township - 16.9 miles - Mowed and maintained all Township owned facilities: - Parks; Municipal Authority pump stations, sewer plants, spray and drip fields, manholes and spray heads; Public Works garage; Township Building; covered bridge; and Upland Farms throughout the year, a total of 154.5 acres - Called out three times for snow and ice removal - Called out over a dozen times for other storm related issues e.g. flooding and trees blocking the roadway - Replaced the roof on St. Andrews Sewer Plant - Replaced the roof on Stonehedge Pump Station - Re-Paved the driveway of Saybrook Sewer Plant - Re-Paved the driveway of St. Andrews Sewer Plant. - Paved a section of the walking trail in the woods at Hickory Park. - Cut down several dead trees on township owned properties - Assisted the UUT Police Department with traffic control on multiple occasions - Cleaned out approximately 2,000 inlets throughout the year - Performed street sweeping on approximately 238 lane miles - This includes street sweeping during the winter months to collect excess cinders to recycle and reuse during future storm events - At the completion of the winter season, street sweeping was performed to collect salt, cinders and debris - Street sweeping was also performed at various times throughout the year to clean out storm drains and to collect leaves and other miscellaneous debris - Approximately 73.6 tons of street sweepings were collected and taken to the landfill between March and May 2023 - Managed trash and recycling totter program - Delivered trash and recycling toters to approximately 60 newly constructed homes (as of September 2023) - Repaired or replaced approximately 50 trash and recycling toters that were damaged (as of September 2023) - Swapped out approximately twenty 64-gallon Recycling toters with larger 96-gallon and delivered 7 additional recycling toters to increase recycling in the Township (as of September 2023) - Worked with the Township Secretary to prepare bid contracts for road milling and resurfacing, line painting, various road materials and snow removal - Worked through the interview process for one replacement roadworker employee.

-- Worked through the interview process for one replacement roadworker employee, and one new employee supporting the Water Resource Protection Fund - Helped with set-up, break-down and traffic control at the annual UUT Block Party - Repaired and replaced 80 signs that were not up to MUTCD standards - Performed intersection trimming to allow for sight distance - Tree trimming along streets to accommodate plow vehicles, delivery trucks, school busses, and trash trucks - Performed 34 State inspections and over 100 repair and maintenance services on Township owned vehicles and equipment
+- Helped with set-up, break-down and traffic control at the annual UUT Block Party - Repaired and replaced 70 signs that were not up to MUTCD standards - Performed intersection trimming to allow for sight distance - Tree trimming along streets to accommodate plow vehicles, delivery trucks, school busses, and trash trucks - Performed 34 State inspections and over 100 repair and maintenance services on Township owned vehicles and equipment